nakamorg/nakamorg.github.io/blogs/2025-04-10-managing-resume-and-auto-generation.md

 - 'automation'
 hide_table_of_contents: false
 ---
-I recently updated my resume, which involved the usual process:<!-- truncate -->
+I recently updated my resume, which involved the usual process:
 - Searching for achievements to add (I record these as they happen in Notion and a GitHub repo)
 - Locating the previous Google Doc containing my resume
-- Making in-place updates to that doc and spending a frustrating amount of time getting the indentation and spacing right in Google Docs
+- Making in-place updates to that doc and spending a frustrating amount of time getting the indentation and spacing right in Google Docs<!-- truncate -->
 - Downloading the document as a PDF and uploading it to Google Drive (I couldn't find a "Save as PDF" option in Google Docs to automatically save it to Drive)

 This process requires a significant amount of data gathering and copying/pasting.
 I had the idea of managing my resume as a blog post on this blog, which is entirely written in Markdown.
 This would allow me to have everything in Markdown, tracked by Git, and stored on GitHub.
 I thought of storing everything solely on GitHub (instead of Notion and Google Docs) as Markdown and writing a Markdown processor to convert it to PDF (since we'll likely need PDFs for the foreseeable future).